Interested in building the best esports management software?

-- As I explained in “10 ways blockchain will revolutionize the eSports industry”, the market will grow from $865 million in revenue and 395 million viewers in 2018, to $1.79 billion in revenue, and 644 million viewers in 2022.
+- As I explained in “10 ways blockchain will revolutionize the esports industry”, the market has grown from $865 million in revenue and 395 million viewers in 2018 to $1.79 billion in revenue, and 644 million viewers in 2022.

-However, there are challenges plaguing the industry, e.g., lack of a legitimate and self-sustaining ecosystem, the absence of a transparent system to reward players/providers, etc. Also, eSports lack a uniform portal facilitating secure participation, which is impeding investment in this segment.
+However, there are challenges plaguing the industry, e.g., the lack of a legitimate and self-sustaining ecosystem, the absence of a transparent system to reward players/providers, etc. Also, esports lack a uniform portal facilitating secure participation, which is impeding investment in this segment.

-- Users should be able to create and host tournaments in amateur to professional levels.
+- Users should be able to create and organize local esports tournaments on an amateur to professional levels.

-- The app should be a one-stop solution to manage arenas and events, and it should enable users to host tournaments.
+- The app should be a one-stop solution to manage arenas and esports events, and it should enable users to host esports tournaments.

-- Your app should track statistics across a wide range of tournaments and platforms.
+- Your app should track statistics across a wide range of esports tournaments and platforms.

-- Managing membership, games, and users should be possible with the app.
+- Managing membership, operating esports competitions, and users should be possible with the app.

-- The app needs to provide eSports news and facilitate community-building.
+- The app needs to provide esports news and facilitate building the esports community.
 It should enable users to use their social media profiles.

 - Managing advertisements should be easy with the app.

-- Players and tournament managers should be able to communicate with each other real-time.
+- Players and tournament managers should be able to communicate with each other in real time.

 - Live and recorded video streaming features are important.

-- You can offer in-app purchase as an optional feature.
+- You can offer in-app purchases as an optional feature.

-A project to build an eSports management software involves the following steps:
+A project to build esports management software involves the following steps: